What Are the Low-Key Signs That Reveal a Person’s True Character?

 20. Gratitude

 An appreciative person acknowledges and expresses gratitude for the positive aspects of their life.
 Being grateful is a sign of humility and gratitude for other people.
-Expressing thankfulness frequently demonstrates that one is appreciative of and conscious of the contributions made by others.
+Expressing gratitude frequently demonstrates appreciation for and awareness of others’ contributions.

 A coworker who expresses gratitude for your assistance, even with minor tasks, demonstrates respect for the work put out by others.